fgullo/neo4j-examples/README.md

 * If you use Neo4j API 4.0+, be sure to compile with Java 11+.
 * Deploy the jar to the Neo4j database by just dropping the jar file into the Neo4j plugins directory (for the location of Neo4j plugins directory, refer to [Operations Manual](https://neo4j.com/docs/pdf/neo4j-operations-manual-4.1.pdf), *File locations*).
 Note that the database must be re-started (on each server) to pick up new procedures and functions.
 * Call procedures/functions via [Cypher](https://neo4j.com/developer/cypher-basics-i/), Neo4j’s graph query language (e.g., for densest sugraph, type `CALL org.neo4j.aidna.examples.densestSubgraph()`).
+* If you run into memory issues (e.g., Java heap space error), you can change memory settings in the 'neo4j.conf' file (e.g., 'dbms.memory.heap.max_size' entry).